lucy-sha512/archethic-docs/docs/learn/ecosystem.md

 To provide an inclusive, generously incentivized, and on-chain Governance, Archethic is based on those four pillars:

-- **Decentralized Identity & Proof of Identity**: An essential prerequisite for a human-inclusive governance in blockchain is the ability of the ecosystem to uniquely identify a person and to integrate that person into a relevant group.
+- **Decentralized Identity & Proof of Identity**: An essential prerequisite for human-inclusive governance in the blockchain is the ability of the ecosystem to uniquely identify a person and integrate that person into a relevant group.

-- **Modifiable**: Each algorithm can be updated through transactions allowing the network to version (git...) all updates, and also to force each update according to a specific governance (voting quorum, veto right...).
+- **Modifiable**: Each algorithm can be updated through transactions allowing the network to version (git...) all updates, and also to force each update according to specific governance (voting quorum, veto right...).

 - **On-Chain Governance**: The code used by the nodes is hosted by the Blockchain itself, so the network is certain that all the nodes will immediately apply the decided updates along with the ability to test the impact of a new feature in real-time.